03 Oct Giving Back at the Spady Cultural Heritage Museum!

 “The Spady Museum was great!
 I learned a lot about African American history,” said high school student, Max Shaller.

-Clubhouse students, Lucas and Ana photograph a
+Clubhouse students, Lucas and Ana photograph a vintage scale for the Spady Museum database! |

 High school and clubhouse students collaborated on the learning activities and worked very well together.